openfun/kubic/docs/argocd.md

 # ArgoCD

+**Before reading this section, please note that disabling the installation of Hashicorp Vault will also disable the installation of ArgoCD Vault Plugin.
+You are still able to use ArgoCD the way you want but you will have to use your own repo structure.**

 ## The mono-repo

 The mono-repo is a git repository containing all the applications you want to deploy on your cluster.
 It is used by ArgoCD to deploy your applications.
 It is a good practice to have a mono-repo for each cluster you have.